Meet Our Executive

 Dorothy Johansen

 Dorothy Johansen was born in Calgary, Alberta and currently lives in Edmonton.
-Dorothy is married to Michael, and they have one daughter.
+Dorothy is married to Michael, and they have one daughter, Jamie.
 Following her mother’s advice that it was an excellent way to make friends quickly in a new parish, she became a member of the League in 1985.
 She is currently a member of the St. Thomas More Parish Council (Edmonton).

 Dorothy received her post-secondary education at the Memorial University of Newfoundland (bachelor of science degree in physical geography.)
 After working for a few years, she attended the University of Alberta (bachelor of science degree in chemical engineering) and completed two certificates in oil sands technology and management development.
 She has retired from her engineering career and created a family business to pursue her passion for owning and operating a store that caters to quilters and needleworkers.